Proceeds from these events will help the Yakima Schools Foundation

 Spend a relaxed and pleasant Yakima afternoon enjoying a casual dinner with local beverages, as you bid on unique silent and live auction items.

 The Impact!
 It is really all about the kids.
 Guests came out for a few hours, but their impact lasts throughout the year.
 Donations made at AppleFEST (formerly Tour de Harvest) means we are able to implement our mission, grant awards, and enhance education in the Yakima School District.

-Preview years pictures can be viewed on Facebook and the Scrapbook
+Previous year's pictures can be viewed on Facebook and in the Scrapbook

 Little Black Dress Party